kgb369y/OliverTest/README.md

 # OliverTest
 #Content
-This project include the automation test cases defined and implemented to give coverage to Oliver Space web site to the purpose to evaluate to [Katy Garcia](https://www.linkedin.com/in/katygb) kgb369y@gmail.com to the position of Test Automation.
+This project include the automation test cases defined and implemented to give coverage to Oliver Space web site with study purpose By [Katy Garcia](https://www.linkedin.com/in/katygb) kgb369y@gmail.com.

 #Setup instructions
 To execute this code is needed install JAVA latest version and MAVEN latest version and configure